johnbillion/query-monitor/CONTRIBUTING.md

 ## Setting up Locally

-You can clone this repo and activate it like a normal WordPress plugin, but you'll need to install the developer dependencies in order to build the assets and you'll need to have Docker Desktop installed to run the tests.
+You can clone this repo and activate it like a normal plugin, but you'll need to install the developer dependencies in order to build the assets and you'll need to have Docker Desktop installed to run the tests.

 ### Prerequisites